mike10004/aws-scripts/README.md

     $ ./ec2_script_name.py --help

-to print a help message describe how to use it.
+to print a help message describing how to use it.